Adsryen/JavRocket/README.md

 <!--- **[Lanzous](https://www.lanzous.com/b0sfuli)**-->
 For JavBus, see the old version [JavBus 1.1](https://github.com/gentlemansolo/JavbuslibraryRealse/releases/tag/1.1)

-How do I use Glide?
+How do I use JavRocket?
 -------------------

 see the [wiki](https://github.com/gentlemansolo/JavbuslibraryRealse/wiki)